Ideas for improving cultures of care

 Our Community of Practice

-All participating wards will join us for our Community of Practice events, to hear about each other's progress, and share tips and solutions to common challenges.
-Summaries of the conversations at these events during cohort 1 are below:
+All participating wards joined our events, to hear about each other's progress, and share tips and solutions to common challenges.
+Summaries of the conversations at a sample of these events are below:

 Our Newsletters